Madhav612/Image_classification/README.md

 <img src="t-SNE.png" width="400">

+I have added the file `TSNE.ipynb` to refer.

 I haven't added the legends yet because I was out of colab limit.
 Sorry for this blunder.